mossgreen/mossgreen.github.io/_posts/2019-09-05-How-to-Insert-a-Column-in-PostgreSQL.md

 4. Copy data back from origin_customers.
 Give your new column a default value or leave null.
 5. Add constrains back to the customers table.
 6. Add constrains back to reference tables.
 7. Rebuild customers table sequence.
-Remember, sequence cannot be 0.
+Remember, the sequence cannot be 0.

     ```sql
     select setval('customers_customers_id_seq', (select max(customers_id) from customers where customers_id > 0), true);